k0shk0sh/EasyVersion/README.md

 ## Before Downloading

-Please before downloading the plugin, please create `easy_version.json` in your root project directory with below content.
+Create `easy_version.json` in your root project directory with below content and modify them to match your needs.

 ```json
 {